xuankimtran/docs-1/pages/katalon-studio/docs/import-preferences.md

    You can also browse a **config** folder sent from other users.

 3. Click **Open**.
-An **Info** dialog appears when the Preferences is successfully imported.
+An **Info** dialog appears when the Preferences are successfully imported.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/import-preferences/info.png" alt="info dialog" width="50%">

-For a smooth transition to the latest version, Katalon Studio supports an in-app upgrade function.
-The latest version upgraded via this function reuses the Preferences configurations of the current version.
+You can also upgrade Katalon Studio to the latest version by navigating to **Help > Check for Updates ...**.
+Upgrading in this way keeps your Preferences configuration unchanged.
 To learn more about this function, see [Update Katalon Studio](https://docs.katalon.com/katalon-studio/docs/auto-updater.html).

 **See also**: